isabelrdz00/isabelrdz00/README.md

 ### 💫Hi, I'm Isabel!
-✏️I am a Business Analyst, Science Research & Communicator, and Administrative Support professional.
-My background includes coordinating stakeholders, managing documentation, and streamlining processes using tools like Salesforce and Confluence to improve efficiency and alignment.
-I also have experience in brand partnerships, scripting, recording, editing, and designing content in Canva, including authoring my own eBook.
-Skilled at translating complex technical information into simple, clear communication accessible to all audiences.

-✨ Experienced with tools such as Excel, Power BI, Salesforce, Tableau, SQL, Java, Canva, Confluence and Python.

-🧪 I produce educational, science-based content on health, beauty, and women’s wellness for TikTok and Instagram (250K+ followers).
+✏️I am an Analyst and Administrative Support professional with experience in workflow analysis, documentation management, and process coordination.
+I focus on identifying inefficiencies, improving clarity in systems and processes, and supporting teams through accurate records, structured documentation, and clear communication.
+My work bridges technical and non-technical stakeholders, ensuring information is accessible, actionable, and easy to understand.

+🏹 I’m highly autodidactic and motivated by learning new tools, improving systems, and creating clarity in fast-paced environments.

+🧪 I also create science-based educational content for an audience of 300K+ and authored the published eBook Science Meets Beauty, where I translate technical concepts into accessible, highly visual explanations.

-💞 Self-starter with a strong commitment to continuous learning, demonstrated by a portfolio of self-taught projects.
-Ready to contribute to innovative solutions in fast-paced, standards-driven environments, with a strong willingness to learn and grow.
+💞 Self-starter with a strong commitment to continuous learning, demonstrated by a portfolio of self-taught technical and analytical projects.

-🌷 Led initiatives to identify inefficiencies, modernize workflows, and build business cases for strategic improvements.
-Effective at bridging technical and non-technical teams, ensuring clear communication, alignment, and collaboration.
+🌷 I have led initiatives to identify inefficiencies, modernize workflows, and create structured improvements—helping teams stay aligned through clear documentation and communication.

 💭 Known for attention to detail, problem-solving, and teamwork.
-Experienced in working with cross-functional teams to define business needs, streamline processes, and implement scalable solutions that drive growth.
-Recognized for strong communication skills and the ability to simplify complex ideas into clear business insights.
+Experienced in supporting cross-functional teams, defining business needs, and transforming complex information into clear insights that support better decision-making.

+✨ Experienced with tools such as Excel, Power BI, Salesforce, Tableau, SQL, Java, Canva, Confluence, and Python (introductory).

 💌 Bilingual: Spanish (native) and English (fluent); currently improving French.
 <h2>💻 Data Analysis, Business Cases & Project Management:</h2>

 **Tableau**